signifyd/magento1/docs/RESTRICT-STATES.md

 Besides case creation and update, the default setting is also used for order workflow actions: hold, remove from hold, cancel and capture payment.

 ## Things to know before getting started
 Be aware that these settings use Magento states (not status), which must be one of these: `new, pending_payment, payment_review, processing, complete, closed, canceled, holded`.
 States should be provided as a comma separated list of one or more values.
+You will also need to clear the configuration or full cache for the change to take effect.

 ## Changing create states